oSoc18/bike4brussels/README.md

 # bike4brussels

+- redo Navigation app?
+Code has never been tested

 QUESTIONS - meeting 03-07-2018:

 - What is the most important thing you want us to make it work?
 Why?